Lavender fields and villages in Provence, France

 What are the best Luberon Provence lavender villages to visit?

 Some of the most famous villages are Gordes, Roussillon, and Bonnieux.
-They are all beautiful and have lavender fields nearby or are just lovely places to explore on their own.
+They are all beautiful, with lavender fields nearby, or are just lovely places to explore on their own.

 When is the best time to see lavender in the Luberon?